Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 How can I manage negative behavior from my co-workers?

 There are a few things that you can do to deal with co-workers who complain a lot.
-One thing that you can do is try to keep a positive attitude towards your co-workers.
+One thing that you can do is try to keep a positive attitude toward your co-workers.
 This will help them feel appreciated and hopefully encourage them to stop complaining.
-Another thing you can do is try to eliminate the sources of complaint from your work area.
-If there are things that are causing your co-workers to complain, try to get rid of or change those things.
+Another thing you can do is try to eliminate the sources of complaints from your work area.
+If things are causing your co-workers to complain, try to eliminate or change those things.
 You could try to organize the work area, give feedback, or set up systems to help people get problems resolved quickly.

 How do you tell an employee to stop complaining?